thisisbliss/auto_backup_drupal_config/README.md

 ```

 ### Setup Google Chat Messages
-Set platform environment variables to receive google chat messages, when changes are found.
+Set platform environment variables to receive google chat messages (when changes are found).

 - Get a Google chat Webhook: Within Chat, Select space>Apps and integrations>Add Webhook
 - On Platform, set environment variable ```env:GOOGLE_CHAT_WEBHOOK``` with the new webhook